 You’ve been to the optometrist or an ophthalmologist, and you’ve just been told your child has amblyopia (lazy eye).
 And, if your child is over the age of eight, you may have even been told there is no way to treat the condition.

 This news obviously comes as a shock.
 Even though amblyopia affects 2-4% of children in this country, you’ve probably never heard of the condition.
 Like any concerned parent, you’ve scrambled to your computer, your mind racing with questions.

 So what exactly is amblyopia?
 What is a lazy eye?
 Are they different?
 Let’s take a look.

 Amblyopia is the medical term for “lazy eye.”
-We define amblyopia (lazy eye) as the lack of development of clear vision in one or both eyes for reasons other than an eye health problem that cannot be improved with glasses alone.
+We define amblyopia (lazy eye) as the lack of development of clear vision in one or both eyes.
+It occurs for reasons other than an eye health problem that cannot be improved with glasses alone.

 The term “lazy eye” is typically used when one eye is affected and is derived from the fact that one eye sees more clearly than the other.
 This clearer-seeing eye is thought to perform the bulk of seeing, which makes us consider the other eye “lazy.”